itsrishub/kgcr/README.md

 - Uses the default kubeconfig location (`~/.kube/config`)
 - Respects `KUBECONFIG` environment variable
 - Uses the current kubectl context
-- Falls back to "default" namespace if none is specified

-## Limitations

-- Only lists resources in a single namespace at a time
 - Requires appropriate RBAC permissions to list CRDs and custom resources
-- API server rate limiting may affect performance in large clusters

 ## Contributing